ilya0/Dtable/V2oop/notes.md

 connecting database
 https://www.blog.pythonlibrary.org/2010/09/10/sqlalchemy-connecting-to-pre-existing-databases/

+  Dtable - creates the objects that will represent the tables that the users will implement DTSchemastore - schema from database, compare the database object with the dtable object and also get objects from tdtable Dtengine - deals with user defined data and applying it to the database

+Example of the DTable object

+DTable(name: "test", [DTColumn(name:"a", type:integer)], {"a","array","of","column","names"))

 # this is a new class test
 # atributes are variables associated with an instance of class